oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/PODMAN_README.md

 **Notes:**

-* Change environment variables such as `NODE_IP`, `PRIV_IP`, `PUBLIC_IP`,  `ASM_DEVICE_LIST`, `PWD_FILE`, and `PWD_KEY` based on your environment in the envfile.
+* Change environment variables such as `NODE_IP`, `PRIV_IP`, `PUBLIC_IP`,  `ASM_DEVICE_LIST`, `PWD_FILE`, and `PWD_KEY`, based on your environment in the envfile.
 Also, ensure you use the correct device names on each host.
-* You must have created the `racstorage` volume before the creation of the Oracle RAC Container.
-For details about the available environment variables, refer the section 6.
+* Before creating the Oracle RAC Container, You must have created the `racstorage` volume.
+For details about the available environment variables, refer to section 6.

 ### Assign networks to Oracle RAC containers

-You need to assign the Podman networks created in section 1 to containers.
-Execute the following commands:
+You need to assign the Podman networks created in section 1 to containers by running the following commands:

   ```bash
   # Podman network disconnect Podman racnode1